Results.

 |

-Court exercised discretion to reopen pleadings and granted the respondent 30 days to file its Response.
+Court exercised its discretion to reopen pleadings and ordered the Respondent to file a response within 30 days.

 |